17 Missing Data and World Nations

 2% of the cases in our nations

-tibble contain missing values, so in selecting the number of imputations, I’d go for the most commonly used option.
-Let’s try 5 imputations.
+tibble contain missing values, so in selecting the number of imputations, I’d go for the most commonly used option, which is to use 5 imputations.

 nations_imp5 <- mice(nations, m = 5, seed = 431, print = FALSE)